KaiChen1998/PRML-COMP24111-UoM/ex3/README.md

 # Lab3: Naïve Bayes Classifier for Spam Filtering (Unsupervised Learning Part)
-This lab aims at implementing Naive Bayes classifier on classical UCI spam e-mail dataset
+This lab aims at implementing Naive Bayes classifier on [classical UCI spam e-mail dataset](http://archive.ics.uci.edu/ml/datasets/Spambase)

-## Part 1: KNN Classifier
+## Part 1: Discrete Naive Bayes
-- Use a way like Ensemble Learning —— Generate 50 datasets first and get average result finally
+- Modify original sapmbase dataset to discrete ones.
-- Exploring KNN training and testing accuracy
+- In this part we need to deal with attributes with arbitrary number of possible values and arbitrary number of classes.

-- Leave-One-Out Cross Validation to choose hyperparameter k
+## Part 2: Continuous Naive Bayes

-## Part 2: Linear Classifier
+- Use Continuous Naive Bayes on a given continuous dataset
-- Use basic Least Square loss function and Normal Equation
+- Implement 10-folder cross validation on original spambase dataset and get an average accuracy of over 80%.

-- Use other methods to tell a classifier performance, like precision, recall, F-value and so on.
-In this case, I use object prediction precision to check the classfier performance
+# Important conlusion: Discrete Naive Bayes classfiers outperform continuous ones.